pewgeuges/footnotes/trunk/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 1.6.4 =
+- Bugfix: The deprecated WP_Widget elements have been replaced
+- Bugfix: Fixed occasional bug where footnote ordering could be out of sequence

 = 1.6.3 =
 - Bugfix: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress